Onward to the huts we go!

 The 3* Hotel Aiguille du Midi, is a traditional French mountain hotel perfectly situated at the foot of the famous Glacier des Bossons with stunning views to the mountain.
 The hotel, which has been run by the same family for five generations, is within easy reach of the centre of Chamonix with a bus and train stop just a few minutes away.
 The hotel has forty traditionally decorated rooms which reflect the alpine style.
 It has a spa area with jacuzzi and sauna, and in summer an outdoor heated pool in the garden grounds with a lovely terrace area to enjoy a drink while watching the mountains.

-It includes a 3 course Dinner, Lunches, Bed and Breakfast and meals can be adapted to suit any dietary requirement.
+Is based on Half Board, a 3 course Dinner, Bed and Breakfast.
+Meals can be adapted to suit any dietary requirement.
 The hotel offers a spacious living and dining area, free wi-fi, spa facilities, massage room and garden with pool boasting wonderful views of Mont Blanc.
 Massages are available and can be arranged through your coaches and hotel reception.

 • Chamonix, France is easily reached from other European and worldwide destinations by road, rail, coach or plane.